Supply chain disruptions have left more products out of stock than ever. But brands found a way to cope with stockouts: selling on backorder.

 And if the latter, how will I manage this new demand and supply?

 For Caraway, this meant partnering with Cogsy, an inventory optimization tool for growth-focused ecommerce brands, to get the real-time data needed to support its new backorder model.

 Cogsy helped Caraway monitor and accurately forecast its inventory and communicate with customers about when to expect products to ship.
-Armed with this information, the cookware brand could set proper expectations around delivery dates.
+Armed with accurate data generated by inventory forecasting software, the cookware brand could set proper expectations around delivery dates.
 And as a result, they removed uncertainty and encouraged customers to purchase.

 2. Know the actual effect of backorder

 The backorder game isn't something you can play blindly.
 You need to have precise data on what matters.
-For example, your conversion rates when products are in stock and when they're not.
+For example, your conversion rates when products are in stock and when they're out stock.

 That way, you can calculate how "always in stock" as it compares to "sometimes on backorder" affects your profitability.